Anatomy of a Typeface

 Anatomy of a Typeface is a 1990 book on typefaces written by Alexander Lawson.

 Background

 The book is notable for devoting entire chapters to the development and uses of individual or small groupings of typefaces.
-Beyond Anatomy of a Typeface Lawson has considered and discussed the classification of types.
+The book is also set in Galliard, which happens to have its own chapter in the book.
+The first thirty chapters specifically are devoted to an individual typeface per chapter.

 Within Anatomy, Lawson arranges the typefaces by classification.
 In his preface, Lawson qualifies his classification: "After using this system in the teaching of typography over a thirty-year period, I know that it is reasonably effective in the initial study of printing types.
 I am not disposed to consider it faultless by any means.
 A classification system, after all, is simply a tool ...
 Its primary purpose is to help people become familiar with these forms preparatory to putting them to effective and constructive typographic use."